-- · Submit transcripts of undergraduate degree programs in English; \ - Secure letters of recommendation written in English; - Prepare a statement of purpose written in English; - Demonstrate proficiency in English (see English Proficiency Policy); - Apply to the US Government for an F-1 nonimmigrant student entry visa; - Remain a full-time student for the entire course of the student's degree program. \\
+- Submit transcripts of undergraduate degree programs in English; - Secure letters of recommendation written in English; - Prepare a statement of purpose written in English; - Demonstrate proficiency in English (see English Proficiency Policy).

-\The Admissions Committee requires that all transcripts that originate from an institution outside the United States or Canada be sent to a professional transcript service for a course-by-course evaluation.
+The Admissions Committee requires that all transcripts not written in English be sent to a professional transcript service for a course-by-course evaluation.
 For any other questions involving international student admissions please contact the international coordinator at admissions@nbts.edu.